Ahoskie, North Carolina: History

 Through years of untiring efforts by the Black community, by 1939 the Ahoskie Graded School consisted of two brick buildings, with fourteen elementary teachers, five high school teachers and an enrollment of some 800 boys and girls.

-The first Black church, The New Ahoskie Baptist Church, was organized in 1866.
-Other early churches in the Black community were The Methodist Church and Calvary Baptist Church.
+The first Black church, the New Ahoskie Baptist Church, was organized in 1866.
+Other early churches in the Black community were the Methodist Church and Calvary Baptist Church.

-The first charity organized in the Black community was Love and Charity, a mutual help group that met in members’ homes under the slogan “Love to All, True to each Other, Mercy to all Mankind.”
+The first charity organized in the Black community was Love and Charity, a mutual help group that met in members' homes under the slogan "Love to All, True to each Other, Mercy to all Mankind."
 Other early organizations included the Elks, Masons and Tents.
 The United Order of the Queens of the Orient had its origins in Ahoskie in 1923.

 By 1939, the town had grown to include a number of Black-owned businesses including five grocery stores, three barber shops, three cafes, a dry goods store, a millinery shop, three hairdressers, three seamstresses, a doctor, a stenographer, two funeral homes and a garage.
-The Atlantic District Fair Association represented the economic interests of the town’s Black community.
+The Atlantic District Fair Association represented the economic interests of the town's Black community.

-Perhaps the largest show seen in the town was a visit by Buffalo Bill’s Wild West Show in October 1916, an event that drew an estimated 12,000 people and required three shows to accommodate everybody.
-The leading citizens of the town hosted a breakfast at The Manhattan hotel for Col. William F. Cody, who expressed his deep appreciation for the hospitality accorded to him.
-Cody’s visit came about through the personal solicitation of a kinsman of the show’s business manager.
+Perhaps the largest show seen in the town was a visit by Buffalo Bill's Wild West Show in October 1916, an event that drew an estimated 12,000 people and required three shows to accommodate everybody.
+The leading citizens of the town hosted a breakfast at the Manhattan hotel for Col. William F. Cody, who expressed his deep appreciation for the hospitality accorded to him.
+Cody's visit came about through the personal solicitation of a kinsman of the show's business manager.

 Electric lights were first turned on in Ahoskie around Christmas in 1915.
 The power was generated by a gasoline engine and within two years was providing electricity day and night.

-Ahoskie was the first stop in North Carolina for first lady Ladybird Johnson during her whistle-stop tour of the South aboard the Lady Bird Express, on Oct.
-6, 1964.
+Ahoskie was the first stop in North Carolina for first lady Claudia Alta Johnson during her whistle-stop tour of the South aboard the Lady Bird Express, on October 6, 1964.